auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/auth0-as-sp.md

   * Scan through the sequence of URLs in the trace, and look for the following:
     * The first few will be URLs for your application.
     * There will then by a redirect to an Auth0 URL (such as `${account.namespace}`).
-    * Next up is your application's callback URL.
+    * Further down is your application's callback URL.
 Make sure that it's correct.
   * Retrieve the `id_token` from this call, and paste it into [a JWT decoder](https://jwt.io/).
 Check that the claims in the token contain the information needed by the application.

 ### Troubleshooting IdP-initiated Flows